-In any and every issue you need to know the truth if you are stand any chance of success.
+In any and every issue you need to know the truth if you are to stand any chance of success.
 Whether you are trying to lose weight, plan your financial security, trying to figure out how to be healthy or happy, you need the truth.